kieuphuong232/reproducibility-PADS-2025/README.md

 | C2    | 9       | medium-scale|
 | C3    | 10      | large-scale |

-After set-up the environment as required, follow these steps to run experiments
+After set-up the environment as required, follow these steps to run experiments.

 ### Small-scale experiments